sameph/alx-zero_day/0x03-git/README.md

-wow this is my first readme
+this is my new README